ukandrewc/Webview2.Winforms.DOM/README.md

 ### Major update with breaking changes
 Default DOM events have changed and now need to add using AddEventHandler

-Added support for accessing iframes, including FrameLoaded and FrameCompleted events
+Added support for accessing iFrames, including FrameLoaded and FrameCompleted events

 ### Updated for pre-release 1.0.674.0

-Added specific IFrameElement class for IFrames
+Added specific WVIFrameElement class for iFrames
+Any function that returns a WVElement, will now return a WVIFrameElement, when the elemnt is an iFrame